-Follows the banks of the Little Calumet River for, quite possibly, the best place in the park for spring wildflowers.
+Follows the banks of the Little Calumet River for, quite possibly, the best place in Indiana Dunes National Park for spring wildflowers.

 - Glorious woodland full of spring ephemerals including bloodroot, wild ginger, Virginia bluebells, Solomons’ seal, phlox, maypple, Jack-in-the-pulpit, and great white trillium

 - May: Great white trillium in the woodland